-Choosing Nordic Walking poles – a useful guide!
+Choosing Nordic Walking poles

 You can sometimes find very cheap poles online.
 These might be genuine Nordic Walking poles, but in my experience they are usually very heavy or come with straps that don’t detach from the pole.
 As I want you to have fun Nordic Walking, I would recommend spending maybe five or ten pounds more for a nice, good quality pair of poles.
-You are going to enjoy them so much more.
+You will enjoy them so much more.
 Feel free to ask me for advice during my classes, I am always happy to help and to give you my honest advice.

 The poles we are selling through our shop come from Nordic Walking UK.
 All poles are tried and tested by Nordic Walkers for Nordic Walkers.
 And they have great customer service and warranty if something ever goes wrong with your poles.